BunBunAstrale/AlmostDoctorsAI/Recas-Config/README.md

 - **`rank = Memory`**
   Instructs the scheduler to prioritize execution on nodes with higher available memory.

+You can change the parameters as you wish.

 #### Why this submission file is needed
 This submission file is used to allocate computational resources and establish an interactive session on a compute node.
 If the job is submitted without an interactive command, it will immediately terminate, because no executable or persistent task is defined—only resource requests are made.